Latest posts by Florian (see all)

 - Like to support a young German company that belongs to the new generation of

 sustainable companies (B-Corporations)

 Klean Kanteen – Stainless steel drinking bottle with flexible caps

 Klean Kanteen is a veteran in the business and a real pioneer when it comes to plastic-free and eco-friendly drinking bottles.
 In 2004, the founder Robert Seals brought out the first stainless steel model – an absolute novelty in those days.

 Mind you, that was at a time when most people had not heard of BPA or plasticizers.
 And even the serious environmental problems caused by disposable plastic products were still largely unknown to the general public.

 Since then, the family business based in Northern California has steadily improved their products, which have become increasingly popular – and not just among outdoor enthusiasts who value high-quality, healthy, and reusable drinking and food containers.

 Practical, light and healthy bottle – the “Classic”

 The “Classic” model is the original version of the Klean Kanteen drinking bottle, which has been continually improved over the years.
 It is a particularly lightweight and practical stainless steel bottle for adults and children alike.

-It is so light because it is single-walled stainless steel (unlike double-walled, insulated models).
-Of course, Klean Kanteen uses only food-grade 18/8 stainless steel, which makes it rustproof and acid resistant.
+It is so light because it is made from single-walled stainless steel (unlike double-walled, insulated models).
+Of course, Klean Kanteen uses only food-grade 18/8 stainless steel, which makes it rustproof and acid-resistant.